TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Be/TableList.rst

     String

 :aspect:`Description`
-    Provide a search term by which the records should be filtered.
+    Corresponds to the "Search String" textbox of the TYPO3 list module.
+    If not empty, only records matching the string will be fetched.

 :aspect:`Default value`
-    Leerer String
+    Empty String

 :aspect:`Required`
-    Yes
+    No

 recordsPerPage
 ~~~~~~~~~~~~~~